neat-soft/neat-soft/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-#### ⚡ I am coiding from home mainly about solidit and web application development.
+#### ⚡ I am coiding from home mainly about web application development  solidity.
 I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.

 <div id="header" align="center">